eggswift/pull-to-refresh/README.md

 }

-self.scrollView.es.customizeFooterLoadingText(with: "Something different for your app!") self.webView.scrollView.es.customizeFooterPullToRefreshText(with: "Something different for your app!") self.scrollView.es.customizeHeaderFooterToRefreshText(with: "Something different for your app!")
+self.scrollView.es.customizeFooterLoadingText(with: "Something different for your app!") self.scrollView.es.customizeFooterLoadingMoreText(with: "Something different for your app!") self.scrollView.es.customizeFooterNoMoreDataText(with: "Something different for your app!")

 ```